 Rules For Reading Comprehension

 Reading comprehension is the level of understanding of a text/message.
-This understanding comes from the interaction between the words that are written, and how they trigger knowledge outside the text/message.
+The understanding of the Rules for Reading Comprehension comes from the interaction between the words that are written, and how they trigger knowledge outside the text/message.

-Here are six essential skills needed for reading comprehension, and tips on what can help kids improve this skill.
+Here are five essential skills needed for reading comprehension, and tips on what can help kids improve this skill.

 Decoding is a vital step in the reading process.
 Decoding relies on an early language skill called Phonemic awareness.
 (This skill is part of an even broader skill called phonological awareness.)